whatsinport

 Location:

-Cruise ships will dock at the XXIX Settembre Pier and from there you are very near to the town's center.
+Cruise ships will dock at the XXIX Settembre Pier and from there you are just across the street from the town's center.

 Printable map to take along on the cruise.